amandadecassiaborges/amandadecassiaborges/README.md

 ### Hey, I'm Amanda! 👋

-Specialized in full stack development, Scrum methodology, and diving into the realms of machine learning and artificial intelligence.
+Specialized in full stack development, Scrum methodology, and into the realms of machine learning and artificial intelligence.

 - Artificial Intelligence | Machine Learning with Python, TensorFlow, and Scikit-learn.
 - Data Analysis with Pandas and Numpy.